 Student accommodation should be designed to give optimum orientation in terms of daylight to habitable rooms.
 Given the nature of student occupancy, the residential standards in relation to dual aspect may be relaxed.
-Proposed developments shall be guided by the principles of Site Layout Planning for Daylight and Sunlight, A Guide to Good Practice (Building Research Establishment Report, 2011).
-See also Appendix 16.
+Proposed developments shall be guided by the principles and standards set out in Appendix 16.